How to Record Your Screen on iPhone

 Pro tip: The Loom for iOS app will automatically capture microphone audio.
 If you don’t want to include sound in your screen recording, press the microphone icon on and off (the icon will turn red when on).

-4. To end your recording, tap the red bar at the top of your screen.
+4. To end your recording, tap the red status bar at the top of your screen.
 You'll be prompted to confirm that you want to stop recording.

 5. From here, your video will process to your My Videos page.
 Open your Videos tab to see it.